rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 <img src="/images/rekognition/photo-pile.jpg" alt="drawing" height="200"/>
 <figcaption>Photo by @jontyson on Unsplash</figcaption>

-When training a neural network with images downloaded from the web, it is not uncommon for 10-25% of those photos to contain mislabeled categories.
+When training a neural network with images downloaded from the web, it is common for 10-25% of those photos to contain mislabeled categories.
 For example, when gathering images from Microsoft's Cognitive Services API to train a model with the query "wild boar," among the hundreds of downloaded images was a promotional poster from the film Wild Hogs:

 <img src="/images/rekognition/wild-boar-movie.jpg"/>

 Ensuring that training images are consistent with the desired label is the simplest way to increase model accuracy.
-Aside from AWS Mechanical Turk, the only other option was manually reviewing 1,000s of images in your training data.
-AWS Rekognition provides a fast and inexpensive alternative to verify image labels.
+In the past, AWS Mechanical Turk was the default platform to employ for reviewing 1,000s of training data images.
+AWS Rekognition API is a microservice designed to handle all the image and video analysis most applications require.
+However, some models must be custom built for more specific requirements.
+AWS Rekognition can support these builds, providing a fast, accurate, and inexpensive alternative to verify image labels.

-Before proceeding, install Boto 3 and separate your images by label in an S3 bucket directory.
+Before proceeding, install Boto 3 and separate images by label in an S3 bucket directory.

 ##### Step 1 - Instantiate S3 and Rekognition Boto3 Clients: